-Trust me when I say: we do this thing for Squirrly.co/blog, we do it for Renegade Citizen.com and we bring over 300 new unique visitors to every single article.
+Trust me when I say: we do this thing for our own Squirrly blog and bring over 300 new unique visitors to every single article.
 We also do this for a couple of other customers who have contacted us to bring targeted traffic to their website through social media.

 We get results.
 Because we do this right.
 It’s very easy to fall to the dark side of spam while approaching this method, so please promise me and also promise yourself that you will use it in an ethical manner.